 "My sme si povedali, že s prechyľovaním skončíme, ale Merkelovej vládu si ponecháme.
 To znamená, že príponu -ová uvidíte menej často, a keď už, bude to najmä pri privlastňovaní."

-"We decided to do away with modification, but will keep Merkel-ovej [Merkel-ADJ.F.ACC] vládu [government.SG.ACC].
+"We decided to do away with modification, but will keep Merkel-ovej [Merkel-ADJ.F.SG.ACC] vládu [government.SG.ACC].
 This means that you will see the suffix -ová less often and when, it will be in the context of possession."

 ----------------

 * The word used here is "celé" = "whole, entire".
 I believe it is to be interpreted in the context of the discussion of names ending in -ec, -ek and -ok (section 1.2).
-These suffixes are contracted in cases other than the nominative and so in the root used in modification, e.g. Strýček > Strýčková.
+These suffixes are contracted in cases other than the nominative and so is the root used in modification, e.g. Strýček > Strýčková.

 ** The actual phrasing here is "women from abroad" where the Slovak word I translated as "abroad" is "zahraničie", lit. "beyond border land".